Document List

 Constructing a BPMN Diagram

-3. Implement Pools and Swimlanes: This phase involves recognizing the key stakeholders, departments, and roles within each entity, and organizing the activities into respective pools and swimlanes to delineate responsibilities clearly.
+3. Add Pools and Swimlanes: Identify the main stakeholders, departments, or roles involved.
+Organize activities into pools and swimlanes to make responsibilities clear at a glance.

 • Events: These represent the starting and ending points of a process, or significant occurrences within it (e.g., an order being placed or a payment being received).